Flaherty gem, DeJong fluke hit lift Cards over Giants 1-0

 St. Louis has won 20 of its last 25 games.
 The Cardinals are an NL-best 34-16 since the All-Star break and entered the game leading the NL Central by three games.

 San Francisco has lost seven of its last eight.
+The Giants were shutout for the 12th time this season.
+It was their third 1-0 loss.

 JUMPING JACK FLASH

-St. Louis manager Mike Shildt had high praise for Flaherty before the game after learning he’d won NL pitcher of the month for August.
+Shildt had high praise for Flaherty before the game after learning he’d won NL pitcher of the month for August.

 “I’m proud of him,” Shildt said.
 “I’ve never seen anybody more prepared or more sincere about their dedication to their career and so mature with it so early in their career.”